-France expects more severe Covid cases in next 15 days
+France expects more severe COVID cases in next 15 days

 "This week, 55 patients on average were hospitalised in intensive care units (ICU) each day, this means we are on an average of 1,500-2,000 people hospitalised in ICU units per month in our country.
 This is not neutral and we must be extremely vigilant," he added.

 Current hospitalisation numbers reflected infections contracted two weeks ago, Veran said.
-"So it is obvious that in the next 15 days there will be an increase, it will not be massive but there will nevertheless be an increase in the number of severe cases and in the number of people hospitalised and in ICU units". -Reuters
+"So it is obvious that in the next 15 days there will be an increase, it will not be massive but there will nevertheless be an increase in the number of severe cases and in the number of people hospitalised and in ICU units" (Reporting by Dominique Vidalon, Jean-Stephane Brosse; Editing by Angus MacSwan)